lsurco-t/Push_swap/README.md

 ## Project Overview

 Push Swap is a sorting algorithm project that uses two stacks and a limited set of operations to sort integers in ascending order with the minimum number of moves.
 This project aims to develop a deep understanding of algorithm optimization, data structures, and efficient problem-solving strategies.
-It is part of the curriculum at Hive Helsinki.

 ## Features